 - A speedy resolution is crucial

-- The parties will have to work closely together in future and have an interest in minimizing future conflict or acrimonious fallout
+- The parties will have to work closely together in the future and have an interest in minimizing future conflict or acrimonious fallout

 - Issues in the dispute are technical beyond the normal type handled by courts